Updated 9 Mar 2023

 During this period, Britain's contribution descended from its leading position to become an absurd, embarrassing and ultimately disastrous fiasco.

 In the mid 1930s Westland appointed a new head of design, WEW Petter.
-He was keen to mark his own stamp on the field and showed so little enthusiasm for the Pterodactyl that the Ministry gave up on it and the company, bereft of its sponsor, abandoned the whole idea too.
+He was keen to stamp his own mark on the field and showed so little enthusiasm for Hill's Pterodactyl that the Ministry gave up on it.
+The company, bereft of its sponsor, abandoned the whole idea too.
 Hill left in disgust for academia and faded temporarily from the scene.

 Meanwhile Gustav Lachmann was a German Émigré who had gained some knowledge of tailless design before he came over to work for Handley Page.
 Page and Lachmann had independently invented the leading-edge slat, a high-lift device which one might loosely interpret as Dunne's sharply cambered leading edge detached from the main wing to reduce drag, and which could be retracted when not required.
 Lachmann now persuaded his employers to develop their own tailless research aircraft, the HP 75.

-The idiocy of its actions eventually percolated into the government's Ministry of Aircraft Production and the Ministry set up a Tailless Aircraft Advisory Committee to try and recover lost ground.
+Meanwhile the idiocy of its actions had eventually percolated into the government's Ministry of Aircraft Production and, at much the same moment that Kronfeld was climbing into the Bat for the first time, it set up a Tailless Aircraft Advisory Committee to try and recover lost ground.
 Many of its members had known Dunne personally and become fans of his in varying degree, however only Handley page had the slightest experience of tailless design, and the Manx was still earthbound.
 The Committee commissioned a series of tailless prototypes from companies who, frankly, had no idea what they were doing.
 Dunne's old colleagues and admirers should have known better.

-General Aircraft Ltd. (GAL) built a series of gliders and powered types, with specific differences between them for comparison.
+Quite why they chose General Aircraft Ltd. (GAL) is unclear.
+The company had no experience with tailless aircraft and was busy making other companies' warplanes under contract.
+Baynes, and the Slingsby company which had just built his successful Bat, would have been a far better bet.
+GAL built a series of gliders and powered types, with specific differences between them for comparison.
 The chief lesson learned was that if you have no idea what you are doing, you can quite easily kill the world's most experienced test pilot of tailless aircraft, poor Robert Kronfeld.
-You can also earn, from the world's most experienced and prolific test pilot of all, Naval pilot "Winkle" Brown, the epithet of making the nastiest plane he ever flew.
+You can also earn, from the world's most experienced and prolific test pilot of all, Royal Naval pilot Eric "Winkle" Brown, the epithet of the nastiest plane he ever flew.
+The evil machine concerned was the first of the brood, the GAL 56a.
+It looked not unlike a two-seat Bat with proper undercarriage.
+But its wing followed Hill too far; this time it is washout that appears to have been wholly discarded, and in its place is a pronounced reverse camber.
+The effect on the stalling and spinning characteristics was profoundly for the worse.

 Armstrong Whitworth built three examples of a large laminar-flow flying wing, the AW 52, in anticipation of an even larger jet bomber or transport.
 The first was a glider and the others jet powered.
 Like the Weltensegler and many subsequent daydreams of giant flying wings, the centre section was straight and only the outer wing sections swept.
 In other respects it followed a fairly typical form, with "Zanonia" reflex camber and modest washout - and endplate fins on the wing tips.
 Ultimately it failed to advance the art.
 The project itself stumbled through the classic British refusal to pay for powerful enough engines and the impracticality of achieving laminar flow in an imperfect world.
 The design concept itself at last lost credibility when Handley Page moved on to the opposite idea, the crescent wing with steeply swept centre section and lightly swept outer (and a tail), which had been developed in wartime Germany.
 By this time the Tailless Aircraft Advisory Committee was long gone.